 Each memory is a video for a track from the album.
 They vary in style — including one that boasts an overt reference/homage to Jodorowsky’s Holy Mountain — but they are united by a common cause: the promotion of acceptance, the championing of “the other,” and the celebration of everything that makes people unique.
 They are also united by a theme running throughout the songs: that it is tragic, lamentable, and deeply troublesome that non-white, non-male people are punished when they ask for even the most basic of rights afforded to and assumed by white men.
 “Crazy Classic Life” is a particularly painful exploration of the different ways things shake out depending on the shade of your skin.
 Monáe isn’t asking for anything particularly outrageous; the right to be silly, to get into shenanigans, to have the same traditional American upbringing as everyone else.
 But where the occasional transgression against authority gets you a mild, sometimes even amused, rebuke if you are white, it gets you thrown in prison — or killed — if you are black.

-Upon release, by far the most talked-about segment was “Pynk,” featuring Monáe, Tessa Thompson, and a chorus of fellow women wearing pantaloons of a rather striking design.
-The video sparked a lot of talk about the relationship between Monáe and Thompson, and eventually Monáe announced that, yes indeed, they were in love.
-Thompson was more shy about coming out, citing her tendency to be more of a private person, but she too spoke out, echoing the sentiment of Monáe and Dirty Computer as a whole: that you should not feel alone.
-That if her coming out in public fashion makes it easier for someone else having a hard time of it, then it was worth doing.
+Upon release, by far the most talked-about segment was “Pynk,” featuring Monáe, Tessa Thompson, and a chorus of women wearing pantaloons of a rather striking design.
+The video sparked a lot of talk about the relationship between Monáe and Thompson, and eventually, Monáe announced that, yes indeed, they were in love.
+Thompson was shyer about coming out, citing her tendency to be more of a private person, but she too spoke out, echoing the sentiment of Monáe and Dirty Computer as a whole: that you should not feel alone.
+That if her coming out in public fashion makes it easier for someone else having a hard time with it, then it was worth doing.
 Dirty computers like Janelle, like Tessa, should not be ashamed.
 They should celebrate what makes them different, and the differences that bind everyone together.
 And if you feel alone, if if you feel attacked, then know that Tessa and Janelle have your back.

-The album ends with “American,” and there’s no better song to sing in the face of Trump’s America, Brexit, and the grim, fearful little men and women who would turn us against each other and turn the clock back to less enlightened, less interesting era.
+The album ends with “American,” and there’s no better song to sing in the face of Trump’s America, Brexit, and the grim, fearful little men and women who would turn us against each other and turn the clock back to a less enlightened, less interesting era.
 The song plays out as a point-counterpoint and reassures, in the end, that as dark as it may seem, the devil is a liar.
 The dirty computers will eventually win.
-Janelle Monáe, for example, recently launched Wondaland Pictures in partnership with Universal, to produce and promote films my marginalized populations.
+Janelle Monáe, for example, recently launched Wondaland Pictures in partnership with Universal, to produce and promote films by marginalized populations.
 Tessa Thompson’s Valkyrie survived Thanos’ snap.
 We stumble, and sometimes we stagger backward, but in the end, we lurch forward, even if it’s painful and seems hopeless at times.

 We don’t need another ruler